 Here I am on the Norfolk Broads, in 2015, writing and sketching as I watched the landscape from the gentle perspective of a boat on a summers day:

 In my professional career, I have had a number of small articles published and that has always felt like a privilege.
 I have written quite a lot and I have never yet submitted anything as serious as a book, to a Publisher but my ambition is now to start a serious project and see how I fare with Publishers.
 That said, whether I could get something published, or not, does not matter, for the art of writing is something I do for enjoyment and that will continue as long as I have a functioning mind.

-As for physicality, writing can be difficult as the onset of Fibromyalgia has made holding a pen, or even typing, often challenging due to the pains I get in my hands and wrists and the changes that have happened to my handwriting itself.
+As for physicality, writing can be difficult as the onset of chronic illness has made holding a pen, or even typing, often challenging due to the pains I get in my hands and wrists and the changes that have happened to my handwriting itself.
 I can manage, but having to build in rest times can be frustrating, when I want to crack on with an idea.
 The fact that I am completely Freelance in my work, offers me the flexibility I need, however.
 Over the coming year, I suspect that I will take up a course in Creative Writing and I may attend some of the many local writing workshops that take place throughout the summer.

 Watch out for future Blog posts about how I get on in developing this aspect of my life.
 If you have a similar ambition or if you have already started to progress down the route of becoming a writer, do leave a comment below and tell something of your own story.